raspberrypilearning/hello-world-editor/en/step_2.md

 **Tip:** It's a good idea to run your code after every change so you can fix problems quickly.

+--- collapse ---
+---
+title: I have a syntax error
+---

-**Debug:** Check carefully for brackets, quotes, commas, and correct spelling.
+Check carefully for brackets, quotes, commas, and correct spelling.
 Python needs you to be really accurate.

+--- /collapse ---

 --- /task ---

-<mark>If you have an account, you can click on the **Remix** button to save a copy to your `My Trinkets` library.
+<mark>NEEDS TO BE EXPLAINED FOR THE NEW EDITOR If you have an account, you can click on the **Remix** button to save a copy to your `My Trinkets` library.

 If you don't have a Trinket account, you can still come back to your project in the future on the same computer by using the starter project link.</mark>

---- save ---